AdamBoley/Project-Beergate/README.md

 - Extend User model to include a profile picture and other information - display this on the navbar and below each beer review
 - Add higher-level AllAuth functionality - social media sign in, password complexity, confirmation emails, etc
 - Modify UserSignUpForm in user/forms.py to include additional first_name and last_name fields - https://www.youtube.com/watch?v=d9aCpxQfnOg @ 4.57

-To consider:
-- The UpdateReviewView and update_review page that allow users to update their reviews redirect back to the review.html page with the updated content
-- this could prove to be a vulnerability for malicious users - i.e they pose as honest users and submit a seemingly plausible review, then update it with malicious content
-- therefore, should updates set reviews back to false so that I must re-approve them?
-- this is vulnerability, but a post method in the update view creates a new record
-- Martin agrees
-- This may actually be a feature to prevent malicious attacks - the old, innocuous record that was updated remains, whilst the new record is unapproved
-- Then the admin user can then delete malicious records
-- And if the update is genuine, the admin user simply switches out the records
-- It's a feature not a bug as the old saying goes!

 For a user-written beer review form: